OuhscBbmc/redcap-manual-v1/begin/vocab.md

 ### Event {#sec-begin-vocab-general-event}

-A REDCap _event_ is a nested inside a [record](vocab.md#sec-begin-vocab-general-record), typically to facilitate longitudinal data collection within the same @sec-begin-vocab-general-record
+A REDCap _event_ is a nested inside a [record](vocab.md#sec-begin-vocab-general-record), typically to facilitate longitudinal data collection within the same [participant](vocab.md#sec-begin-vocab-general-participant).

+### User {#sec-begin-vocab-general-user}

+Many types of REDCap *user*s can be interact with a single [project](vocab.md#sec-begin-vocab-general-project).
+See @sec-adminpr-user-role-research for a list of common roles, ranging from a participant responding to a public survey to a project administrator.

 ::: {.callout-note appearance="simple"}